 Is US Social Security income taxed in Portugal?

-Yes, US Social Security is generally taxed in Portugal, though exceptions exist.
-Non-residents (staying less than 183 days) only pay tax on Portuguese income, so their Social Security may be exempt.
 Residents (over 183 days) face progressive income tax rates of up to 52 percent on Social Security, though programs like NHR (ending for new applicants) can offer temporary relief.

 Are there any tax treaties between Portugal and other countries that affect foreigners living in Portugal?

 Portugal has established tax treaties with several countries to prevent double taxation.
-These treaties can affect how a foreigner’s income is taxed in Portugal.
+These treaties can affect how a foreigner's income is taxed in Portugal.
+For example, certain types of income earned in Portugal by a US citizen may be eligible for tax credits under the US-Portugal tax treaty, potentially helping to avoid double taxation.

+Whether you qualify and need to file Form 1116 Foreign Tax Credit depends on specific factors such as the type of income, provisions of the treaty, and your overall tax situation.
 Consider consulting with a qualified tax professional familiar with both US and Portuguese tax systems to ensure that you receive optimal tax benefits and minimize your tax burden.

 What happens if I don't file taxes in Portugal as a foreigner?